-Keep your own One Note or vocabulary book for new expressions you come across.
+Keep your own vocabulary book for new expressions you come across - there is a sheet at the back of this booklet to start you off.
+Or you can ask your teacher for a small vocab booklet to fill in as you go.
 You could order it alphabetically, by topic area based on what we are going to study or just use it as a diary and scribble away your French development in it.